massamasa/MemoryGame/README.md

 # Memory Game
 A practice programming project for the course Ohjelmistotekniikan menetelmät at the University Of Helsinki.
 The program is a memory game with the objective to click "cards" (buttons) to flip them and find a match in the fastest time.
 High Scores are stored in a database.
 Hold the S-key to show all cards and to speed up the timer to triple speed as a penalty.
 Try to be accurate as well.
-If you make a mistake clicking a pair of cards that have already been checked, you will face a one second penalty each time.
+If you make a mistake clicking a card that has already been checked and it does not form a pair with the previous card, you will face a one second penalty each time.

 ## Documentation

 [User manual (käyttöohje)](https://github.com/massamasa/otm-harjoitustyo/blob/master/documentation/usermanual.md)